Matteo Ricci: Approach to Chinese culture

-Cause of canonization
+Beatification process

-The cause of his beatification, begun in 1984, was reopened on 24 January 2010, at the cathedral of the Italian diocese of Macerata-Tolentino-Recanati-Cingoli-Treia.
-Bishop Claudio Giuliodori, the apostolic administrator of the Diocese of Macerata, formally closed the diocesan phase of the sainthood process on 10 May 2013.
-The cause moved to the Congregation for the Causes of Saints at the Vatican in 2014.
-Pope Francis issued a decree on 17 December 2022 that Ricci had lived a life of heroic virtue, thus conferring on him the title of Venerable.
+The cause of his beatification opened in 1984, was reopened on 24 January 2010, at the cathedral of the Italian diocese of Macerata-Tolentino-Recanati-Cingoli-Treia.
+Bishop Claudio Giuliodori, the apostolic administrator of the Diocese of Macerata, formally closed the diocesan phase of the process on 10 May 2013.
+The cause moved to the Congregation for the Causes of Saints in 2014.
+Pope Francis issued a decree on 17 December 2022 that Ricci had lived a life of heroic virtue, thus conferring on him the title of a Venerable.

 Commemoration

-The following places and institutions are named after Matteo Ricci:
+Ricci is often commemorated as a symbol of cross-cultural understanding, particularly in the Sinosphere.
+The following places and institutions are named after Ricci: